Lennster1/VerthashMiner_Automated/README.md

 Requires Python 3.5+ to run.
 Thanks!
 If separate windows open during running, this is normal.
 Vertcoin requires a Verthash.dat file to mine.
 If it is not present, it will automaticly create it.
 This file is around 1.2 GB, so it may take a while.
+If anyone would like to collab, you can fork it or make a pull request!
+And pls report bugs in issues.
 Donations are greatly appreciated!

 BTC: bc1qxngnpj42e2d0j6ej5fjpwa454kwxmlvk6kzxkg <br>